Get insider access

 The Bose QuietComfort 45 are mediocre for wireless gaming.
 You can't use them wirelessly with PlayStation or Xbox consoles, and although you can use them on Bluetooth-enabled PCs, their latency is too high to be suitable for gaming.

-The Bose QuietComfort 45 are very good for wired gaming.
+The Bose QuietComfort 45 are good for wired gaming.
 Using their 1/8" to 1/16" TRS audio cable, you can connect them to PCs and Xbox and PlayStation consoles.
 However, you can only receive audio, which may be disappointing if you want to chat with others while you game.
-On the upside, they have a very comfortable fit, and their neutral sound profile suits most gameplay.
+On the upside, they have a very comfortable fit, and their excited sound can help emphasize sound effects in gameplay.

 Pros